 The quality product strategy makes your product stand out from your competitors by heavily investing in the production process.

 When you implement this product strategy, the cost of production turns out to be higher, resulting in the product’s price.
 However, this doesn’t stop some customers from looking for such a high-quality product.

 If the product counts as a luxury item, many customers will be willing to pay you the price if they love the product.

 The Service Product Strategy

-Customers don’t just buy the product for its experience but also for their interaction with the company.
+Customers don’t just buy the product for its experience but also their interaction with the company.

 Many organizations use the latter to their advantage.
-If your company is selling mobile phones with a one-year guarantee and customer service after purchasing, it is likely that potential customers are willing to buy from you compared to your competitors.
+Suppose your company sells mobile phones with a one-year guarantee and customer service after the purchase.
+In that case, potential customers are likely willing to buy from you compared to your competitors.

-Establishing strong customer-care support that promptly responds to queries and complaints, along with a convenient after-sales service, goes a long way in gaining the trust of your customers and building brand loyalty.
+It goes a long way in gaining trust and building brand loyalty.

 What Are the Elements of a Good Product Strategy?

 This element has two subsections – product vision and market vision.